1 Overview

 When a child is recorded as absent from school without authority their parent(s) can be held accountable for an offence under S.444 of the Education Act 1996.

 When unauthorised absence occurs, the school has the option to refer it to the local authority to consider intervention, dependent on the length and the reason for the absence.
-This can be by one of two pathways:
+This can be by either a request for the:

-- A request for the use of a Fixed Penalty Notice (FPN)
+- use of a Fixed Penalty Notice (FPN)

 Referrals are reviewed and acted upon by Pupil Entitlement: Investigation (PE:I), who finalise which pathway of intervention is to be taken.